 Pricing: Very reasonably Priced, the TecnifibreCarboFlex 125 is an ideal choice for aggressive players.

 - Allows for great control and power enabling maximum reach out for difficult shots

 - Light-weight model

 - Slightly high-priced

 - Not an ideal model for beginners or defensive players

 - Not very stiff as compared to other models available in the market

 - The newer model by the same brand available at a lesser price could be a better choice

 Overall this best -selling model is terrific which was released in 2013.

-The rising squash player Mohamed Elshorbagy plays with the TecnifibreCarboFlex 125 S racket and this makes it one of the top-rated squash rackets.
-The TECNIFIBRE Carboflex 125 S Squash racket is an extremely powerful, tough it is slightly strung to a lower tension.
+The rising squash player Mohamed Elshorbagy plays with the TecnifibreCarboFlex 125 S racquet and this makes it one of the top-rated squash racquets.
+The TECNIFIBRE Carboflex 125 S Squash racquet is an extremely powerful, tough it is slightly strung to a lower tension.
 The control of this model is quite similar to that of the old model and the 305+ strings prove beneficial for the cut and control and delivery enhanced accuracy when cutting the ball short from the midcourt.
-Identical to its older model, this racket can be well manoeuvred that enables the player to switch sides, volley, and play overhead shots.
-Any shot that requires quick speed can be easily accessed by the TECNIFIBRE Carboflex 125 S Squash racket.
-The sweet spot on the racket allows for an improved and consistent rallying.
+Identical to its older model, this racquet can be well manoeuvred that enables the player to switch sides, volley, and play overhead shots.
+Any shot that requires quick speed can be easily accessed by the TECNIFIBRE Carboflex 125 S Squash racquet.
+The sweet spot on the racquet allows for an improved and consistent rallying.
 The enhanced thickness and tackiness of this model facilitates better gripping and comfortable feel.